edblighter/dockerPHP/services/beekeeper-studio/README.md

 ## Configuration

 The service can be configured using environment variables.
-You can use the `.env.beekeper` file to override default values.
+You can use the `.env.beekeeper-studio` file to override default values.

 ### Environment Variables